graphql-python/graphene/docs/pages/docs/quickstart-django.md

 If you need help getting started with django then head over to Django's getting started page.

-First let's create a few simple models
+First let's create a few simple models...

-## Some models
+## Defining our models

+Before continuing, create the following:

+* A Django project called `cookbook`
+* An app within `cookbook` called `ingredients`

-Let's get started with these models **in an app called ingredients**:
+Let's get started with these models:

 ```python
 # cookbook/ingredients/models.py